 The Fiscal Year 2017/2018 budget is a comprehensive budget.
 It contains the General, LTF, STA, SAFE, VCTC Intercity Service and Valley Express funds and is divided into six programs.
 Each of the six programs consists of individual project tasks.
 Details of each project budget can be found in the Program Task Budgets section.
 Administrative support staff costs are allocated to all budget tasks via the indirect cost allocation plan.
-The total budgeted expenditures for Fiscal Year 2017/2018 are \$61,049,615.
-The total budget expenditures decreased by 6.8% and are briefly explained in the individual program summaries.
+The total budgeted expenditures for Fiscal Year 2017/2018 are \$64,563,024.
+The total budget expenditures decreased by 3.0% and are briefly explained in the individual program summaries.

-Below are a table and chart which summarize these six programs: Table 7, Budgeted Expenditures Summary by Program, and Chart 13 Budgeted Program Expenditures.
+Below is a table and chart which summarize these six programs: Table 7, Budgeted Expenditures Summary by Program, and Chart 18 Budgeted Program Expenditures.